wprender/cloudbreak-docs/docs/aws.md

 ```

 The `generate-role` command creates a role that is assumable by the Cloudbreak Deployer AWS account and has a broad policy setup.
-By default the `generate-role` command creates a role with the name `cbreak-deployer`.
+This command creates a role with the name `cbreak-deployer` by default.
+If you'd like to create role with a different
-If you'd like to create the role with a different name or if you'd like to create multiple roles then the role's name can be changed by adding this line to your `Profile`:
+ name or multiple roles, you need to add this line to your `Profile`:

 ```
 export AWS_ROLE_NAME=my-cloudbreak-role
 ```
 You can check the generated role on your AWS console, under IAM roles:
 ![](/images/aws-iam-role.png)
+<sub>*You can open this up in full from [here](/images/aws-iam-role.png).*</sub>

 ## Generate a new SSH key